What to Do in a Pesticide Emergency

 - Documentation that the damage was caused by the applicator's use of a pesticide:

-- Residue analyses.
-These should be performed by the state agency, but if they do not respond promptly, then the analyses won't be worth anything.
+• residue analyses, which should be performed by the state agency.
+Note that if they do not respond promptly, the analyses won't be worth anything.
 In that case, the samples you collected may need to be analyzed.
 The state health agency can supply a list of laboratories that can do the analysis.
-Be sure that the lab tells you the detection level for their method.
-Be sure that the lab can analyze for the pesticide involved in the type of material (soil, plant or animal tissue, water) that you have.
-More information about choosing labs is available from this article or you may e-mail us or NCAP.
+Be sure that the lab tells you the detection level for their method, and that the lab can analyze for the pesticide involved in the type of material (soil, plant or animal tissue, water) that you have.
+More information about choosing labs is available from this article or you may e-mail us.

-10. Join Beyond Pesticides/NCAMP and help eliminate pesticide problems.
+10. Join Beyond Pesticides and help eliminate pesticide problems

-Beyond Pesticides/NCAMP works to help you and others when you have been injured by pesticides.
+Beyond Pesticides works to help you and others when you have been injured by pesticides.
 We also work to eliminate these problems by demonstrating to decision-makers the real costs associated with pesticide use.
-You can help us by joining us today.
+You can help by joining us today.